 Fresh Air for the Soul

-Stretching 711 feet into the Atlantic Ocean, the Kure Beach Fishing Pier allows visitors to see miles of coastline, and those interested in fishing can do so without a fishing license for a nominal fee.
-Don’t fret about bringing all your own gear because the Bait Shop and Store sells tackle, bait and rod and reel combos.
-Stroll the pier, breathe in the ocean air and try your hand at reeling in a big one.
+Stretching 711 feet into the Atlantic Ocean, the century-old Kure Beach Fishing Pier allows visitors to take in miles of coastline views.
+Cast a line for a nominal fee without the need for a fishing license.
+Don’t fret about bringing your own gear – the pier’s Bait Shop and Store sells tackle and bait, and also rents rod and reel combos.
+Refresh and recharge as you stroll along the pier (free for non-fishers), breathe in the ocean air and try your hand at reeling in a big catch.

-For those who want to get their heart pumping, Joe Eakes Park offers a baseball field, volleyball, basketball and tennis courts and an 18-hole disc golf course for pros and newbies alike.
-Bring your own balls and equipment for a friendly game in the park with family, friends or even strangers (that will soon become friends).
-Pack a sandwich or takeout from a local restaurant and enjoy a picnic at the park’s tables and benches.
+For a heart-pumping outdoor experience, Joe Eakes Park offers volleyball, basketball and tennis courts, a baseball field and a free 18-hole disc golf course for pros and newbies alike.
+Bring your own equipment for a friendly game in the park with your family, or old and newfound friends.
+Pack a sandwich or takeout from a local restaurant for a picnic at the park’s tables and benches.

 Casual Eats

-Voted “Most Romantic” dining spot year after year, Freddie’s Restaurant is well known for its wide variety of Italian and American favorites complemented by a good wine selection and full bar.
-Settle into a quaint booth and dig into Chicken Florentine, Shrimp Scampi, Mushroom Ravioli or Italian Gumbo.
+Voted “Most Romantic” dining spot year after year, Freddie’s Restaurant is known for its wide variety of Italian and American favorites complemented by an impressive wine selection and full bar.
+Settle into a comfortable booth and dig into dishes like the Chicken Florentine, Shrimp Scampi, Mushroom Ravioli or Italian Gumbo.

-Jack Mackerel’s Island Grill specializes in Caribbean inspired dishes as well as locally influenced meals.
-Using the flavorful and colorful ingredients of the islands, this casual restaurant delights visitors with dishes like Cajun Chicken Alfredo and Blackened Salmon with mango crab butter.
+Jack Mackerel’s Island Grill specializes in Caribbean-inspired dishes as well as locally influenced meals.
+Using the flavorful and colorful ingredients of the island, this casual restaurant delights visitors with dishes like the Cajun Chicken Alfredo and Blackened Salmon.